Patagonia Chacabuco Backpack 30L

 From traffic jams to the trailhead, this pack stays with you.
 Great organization for daily use but the right size and features for day hikes, too.

-- Stash pocket for sunglasses or small electronics
+- The front stash pocket is perfect for sunglasses or small electronics

 - 675 g (1 lb 7.8 oz)